Wednesday, August 7, 2024

 Please download and read the Syllabus for complete details about the course, assignments, pedagogical approach, grading methods, and course rules.
 Review it prior to the first class.

 You should bring the Syllabus with you to every class.
-Please download and review Course Assignment Information for complete details about grading and graded assignments for the course.
-I will answer questions about these prior to the second class, on Monday, August 14.
+Please download and review Assessments for complete details about grading and graded assignments for the course.
+I will answer questions about these prior to the second class, on Monday, August 19.

 Required Course Materials: